iris-edu/stationxml-validator/docs/index.md

     java -jar stationxml-validator-1.7.0.jar /path/to/metadata &> /path/for/output.txt

-Additional arguments may be provided to the Validator including: `--verbose` which provides additional output messages to the user, and `continue-on-error` which forces the validator to continue if an exception is encountered. `continue-on-error` is only useful when validating directories.
+Additional arguments may be provided to the Validator including: `--verbose` which provides additional output messages to the user, and `continue-on-error` which forces the validator to continue if an exception is encountered.
+The `--verbose` flag is only effective if stderr is redirected into stdinfo. `continue-on-error` is only useful when validating directories.

     java -jar stationxml-validator-1.7.0.jar /path/to/metadata --verbose --continue-on-error &> /path/for/output.txt